Here are Netflix latest and best true crime documentaries released this month

-With such a strong list of true crime documentaries now available on Netflix, you’d be forgiven for not knowing where to start.
+With such a strong list of true crime documentaries now available on Netflix, you’d be forgiven for not knowing which series to begin with.

 Cults, conspiracies, cold cases, whatever your favourite is, the popularity of true crime can’t be denied and risen in the last five years.
 There’s no better place than Netflix for fans of the genre.